Search this website for information about collecting stocks and bonds.

 I conducted numerous searches of my database and initially compiled a list of 125 possible certificates for the "market basket."
 Almost two-thirds of the varieties in my initial selection failed one or more of the criteria listed above.
 Ultimately, my "market basket" of certificates shrunk to 43 primary varieties.

 Modification to a 100-certificate "market basket."
-In 2017, with records of over a million sales, I examined populations again.
+In 2017, with records of over a million sale appearances, I examined populations again.
 With the perspective of an additional thirteen years, I decided that the ten-year familiarity requirement was unnecessary.
 In its place I substituted a more generous requirement that certificates needed five recorded sales prior to Dec 31, 1999.

 I also relaxed the requirement that certificates needed to appear for sale twice a year.
 Rare and mid-rarity certificates tend to appear and disappear in cycles rather than come up for sale in predictable frequencies.